curtpond/webdata/README.md

 # 📊 Web Traffic Data Analysis

-An experimental project analyzing web article performance using machine learning techniques.
+An experimental project to define a scoring system for analyzing web article performance using statistical methods.

 ## 🎯 Project Overview

 This repository contains analysis of web traffic data to understand what makes articles successful.
-Using various metrics and machine learning approaches, we identify key features that contribute to article performance and engagement.
+Using various metrics and machine learning approaches, I identify key features that contribute to article performance and engagement.

 ## 🔑 Key Findings

-Our analysis revealed several crucial factors that contribute to article success:
+My analysis revealed several crucial factors that contribute to article success:

 ### Top Performance Indicators
 - 📈 Social shares are the strongest predictor of article success